cloudera/director-spi/README.md

 ### Testing the plugin

-In addition to unit tests provided by the plugin author, an open-source [Director SPI TCK](https://github.com/cloudera/director-spi-tck) (technology compatibility kit) is available to ensure that the plugin is packaged appropriately and behaves as expected.
+In addition to unit tests provided by the plugin author, an open-source [Altus Director SPI TCK](https://github.com/cloudera/director-spi-tck) (technology compatibility kit) is available to ensure that the plugin is packaged appropriately and behaves as expected.
 See the TCK readme for detailed instructions on how to run the TCK.

 ### Installing the plugin

-Detailed information about plugin installation, and about the plugins that come pre-installed, is part of the Cloudera Director documentation.
+Detailed information about plugin installation, and about the plugins that come pre-installed, is part of the Cloudera Altus Director documentation.
 This section contains only an overview, and concentrates on information of interest to plugin authors.

-Cloudera Director contains a directory for plugins.
+Cloudera Altus Director contains a directory for plugins.
 The user creates a subdirectory for each plugin.
 This subdirectory contains the plugin jar and an `etc` directory for additional filesystem-based plugin configuration information.
-Cloudera Director will create an empty `etc` directory if it is absent.
+Cloudera Altus Director will create an empty `etc` directory if it is absent.

 A plugin author may want to provide an archive file which mirrors this structure and provides sample or starter configuration files in the nested configuration directory.